Heatwave and Covid surge ‘a nightmare’ for health workers

 Dr Claire Bronze, 38, who is an A&E consultant in London, said she is worried about the effect the hot weather will have on patients and staff.

-She told the PA news agency: “We’ve got people waiting in A&E for up to two days at a time for a bed in the hospital.
+She told the PA news agency: “In some places there are people waiting in A&E for up to two days at a time for a bed in the hospital.

-“We’ve got ambulances queuing to get in, we’ve seen a lot of Covid cases again, and then there’s the heat.
+“There are ambulances queuing to get in; we’ve seen a lot of Covid cases again, and then there’s the heat.

 “There’s all these things happening that are just a bit of a nightmare and we’re worried about how it is going to affect patients and staff.”